siouan/frontend-gradle-plugin/examples/full-stack-multi-projects/README.md

-# Full-stack multi-projects build
+# Full-stack multi projects build

-This example is introduced with Groovy syntax.
+_Notes_: this example is introduced with Groovy syntax.
 Translating it to the Kotlin syntax should be easy thanks to the DSL reference introduced [here][dsl-reference].

-This project is a basic example to configure such build.
-It shall be customized to match exactly your needs and your contraints.
+This is a basic example to configure such build.
+It shall be customized to match exactly the developer needs and contraints.

 If you plan to serve your frontend with a Java backend (e.g. a [Spring Boot][spring-boot] application), you will probably use other Gradle plugins, such as the [Gradle Java plugin][gradle-java-plugin], the